kermitt2/entity-fishing/doc/build.rst

 Then install the compiled indexed data:

 #.
-Download the zipped data files corresponding to your environment and to your languages of choice (warning: total is around 23.3 GB, compressed) at the following links:
+Download the zipped data files corresponding to your environment.
+The knowledge-base (Wikidata, `db-kb.zip`) and the English Wikipedia data (`db-en.zip`) must always been installed.
+You can then add your languages of choice (warning: total is around 23.3 GB, compressed and moere than 80GB uncompressed) at the following links:

     **Linux**